The-Chaos-Consortium/chaos-and-conquest/docs/hired-help.md

 Retainers follow the same advancement rules as PCs.

-To create a retainer roll a 3d6 to determine each attribute, give them 1d6 stamina and a d6 dmg weapon.
+To create a retainer roll a 3d6 to determine each attribute, give them 1d6 stamina and a d6 damage weapon.
 A retainer has 10 inventory slots.
 Experienced retainers might possess spells and higher attributes at the arbiter’s discretion.
 Retainers should have a background and talents that are applicable - they do not need to be the same ones as listed in the backgrounds section, but can be rolled on that list for ease of use.
 The arbiter may have a pool of pre-existing retainers to choose from, or you can roll up your own using the customization rules from the character creation section if the arbiter allows it.

 Each PC can hire a maximum number of retainers based on their WIL score, which is shown in the table below.
 Retainers also have a loyalty rating which is also determined by the PC's WIL score.
 ### Retainer Loyalty and Max Amount